-A: The election of directors ("Proposal 1"), approval of the Amended and Restated 2014 Equity Incentive Plan ("Proposal 3"), approval of the advisory resolution on named executive officer compensation ("Proposal 4"), and advisory vote on the frequency of future advisory votes on executive compensation ("Proposal 5") are considered to be non-routine matters under applicable rules.
+A: The election of directors ("Proposal 1"), approval of the advisory resolution on named executive officer compensation ("Proposal 3"), and an advisory vote on the frequency of future advisory votes on executive compensation ("Proposal 4"), the approval of the Company's 2023 Equity Incentive Plan ("Proposal 5"), and the approval of the amendment of the Company's Certificate of Incorporation ("Proposal 6") are considered to be non-routine matters under applicable rules.
 The confirmation of RSM US LLP as the Company's independent registered public accounting firm ("Proposal 2") is considered a routine matter.
-A broker or other nominee cannot vote without instructions on non-routine matters, and therefore there may be broker non-votes on Proposal 1, Proposal 3, Proposal 4, and Proposal 5.
+A broker or other nominee cannot vote without instructions on non-routine matters, and therefore there may be broker non-votes on Proposal 1, Proposal 3, Proposal 4, Proposal 5, and Proposal 6.